TheOdinProject/curriculum/web_development_101/installations/command_line_basics.md

 - Use the command line to navigate directories and display directory contents.
 - Use the command line to create a new directory and a new file.
 - Use the command line to rename or destroy a directory and a file.
+- Use the command line to open a file or folder in a program.

 ### Assignment
 **Note**: Many of these resources assume you're using a Mac or Linux environment.
 If you did our previous installation lesson, you should already have Linux installed in dual-boot, a virtual machine, or Windows Subsystem for Linux.
 Or, you might be using MacOS.
 If you don't have MacOS, or any version of Linux installed, please return to the [operating system installation guide](https://www.theodinproject.com/courses/web-development-101/lessons/prerequisites).